arifbalik/proper_calculator/README.md

 ## Introduction
 This is an attempt to create a better, well documented, well designed open source mathematical expression parser and a scientific calculator.

-There are very nice projects out there, we like to mention them below;
+There are very nice projects out there, but what we're trying to do here is to create a embedded framework of libraries to be used in embedded systems where size is important.

-LIST.

-But unfortunately they're not comprehensive enough neither that is their motivation.

 This math engine (we will call it **euler** from now on) we implemented in this project is capable of doing basic arithmetic to very complex matrices and calculus operations.
 But since it is planned to put it in a microcontroller its not as powerful as wolfram's products or GNU Octave or Matlab etc. This project aims to make the most powerful math parser that can be fitted in a main stream microcontroller, such as STM32 MCUs.